 Please dress your child appropriately for the weather.
 We will be playing outdoors almost every day.
-Students will be outside when the temperature is at or above 0° F. Students will need labeled boots, snow pants, hats, and mittens during the winter months.
+Students will be outside when the temperature is at or above 0^o F. Students will need labeled boots, snow pants, hats, and mittens during the winter months.
 Please send a backpack with your child each day to transport the extra clothes, fun projects, and communication efforts.
 Please make sure your child is dressed comfortably for play.
-If your child is newly toilet trained or in the process of toilet training, we ask that you include a labeled change of clothes in their backpack should an accident occur.
+Also, we ask that you include a labeled change of clothes in their backpack should an accident occur.
 We find children are most comfortable in their own clothes.
 Durable, washable clothes and tennis shoes are most appropriate and safe for participation in all preschool activities.
 Making sure that buckles, buttons, belts, and snaps can be easily managed by your child will help them gain independence and self-esteem.

-LATE PICKUP POLICY
+LATE PICKUP PROCEDURES

-Morning preschool ends at 11:30 and afternoon/all-day preschool concludes at 3:45.
-(With the exception of Wednesday PLC schedules where a.m. preschool is from 9:45-12:00 and afternoon preschool is 1:15-3:45.)
-If your child is registered for preschool extended day options, they are open 7:30-8:45 am, 11:30-12:45 pm, or 3:45-5:00 pm.
+Morning preschool ends at 11:45 and afternoon/all-day preschool concludes at 3:45.
+(With the exception of Wednesday PLC schedules where a.m. preschool is from 9:45-12:00 and afternoon preschool is from 1:15-3:45.)
+If your child is registered for preschool extended day options, they are open 7:45-9:00 am, or 3:45-4:45 pm.
 Please be respectful of our teachers' prep time before and after class and be prompt in picking up and dropping off your children for preschool.
 Students who have not been picked up within 5 minutes of class end times will be brought to wait in the front office.
-If you pick up your child later than five minutes after the end of the pre-school day, you will be charged \$1 per minute beginning with the sixth minute.
-If the tardiness continues, your child's enrollment will be terminated from Hand in Hand on a case by case basis.
+If you pick up your child later than five minutes after the end of the preschool day, you will be charged \$1 per minute beginning with the sixth minute.
+If the tardiness continues, your child's enrollment may be terminated from Hand in Hand.
 Not only do teachers and educational assistants often have meetings or other scheduled commitments following class, but this can be very upsetting to the children, so please respect our pickup policy.
 Children must be picked up by a responsible caregiver.
 To ensure adequate supervision appropriate to the child's age, and to be consistent with state guidelines, we can only release preschool children to their siblings if they are middle school and older.
 If the caregiver will be a regular pickup person, they should be added to the pickup list.